ashtonpaul/rest-api-guidelines/RESTAPI.md

 ## REST API Design Guideline

 1. Version your API in URL (e.g. /api/v1/) Preferably use URL method for versioning.
 It gives better discoverability of a resource by looking at the URL.
+Always update the API verion when there are breaking changes.
+Breaking changes include
+   - removing any part of the API
+   - a change in the response type (e.g integer to float)
+   - a change in the format of a response data for any call
+1. All request should be made over HTTPS as a basic security implementation.
 1. Use nouns for resource naming
+1. Do not use file extensions in the URI
+   - BAD: **GET api/v1/employees.json**
+   - GOOD: **GET api/v1/employees**
 1. Resource names should always be plural
     > GET api/v1/companies
     > GET api/v1/employees